SpikeInterface/spikeinterface/doc/how_to/physical_units.rst

-Working with Units in SpikeInterface Recordings
+Working with physical units in SpikeInterface recordings
 ===============================================

 In neurophysiology recordings, data is often stored in raw ADC (Analog-to-Digital Converter) units